-- Once you’ve created enough availabilities for all the matches in the league, tap on “Create” and you’ll be asked to confirm you want to create the round robin schedule.
+- Once you’ve created enough availabilities for all the matches in the league, tap on “Create Round Robin Schedule” and you’ll be asked to confirm you want to create the round robin schedule.

 - Tap “Yes”.
 The schedule will be created in the “unpublished” state.

-- You will be brought back to the Dashboard view where you can see the upcoming scheduled matches.
+- You will be brought back to the Matches view where you can see the upcoming scheduled matches.

-- To view the whole list of matches, simply tap on “View All” besides Upcoming Matches in the league admin page.
+- To view the whole list of matches, simply click on Matches from the navigation bar.

-- On the Match List page, you’ll see the list of all matches sorted by date.
-Tap on any given match to view more details.
+- On the Matches page, you’ll see the list of all matches sorted by date.

-- You can view the players on each team’s roster, as well as if they have RSVP’d for the match, and you can check them in through this Players tab
+- You can view the players on each team’s roster, as well as if they have RSVP’d for the match, and you can check them in through this page

-- When you’re happy with your schedule of matches, navigate back to the league admin page, and tap “Publish” under Round Robin Schedule.
+- When you’re happy with your schedule of matches, navigate back to the league Home page, and tap “Publish” under Round Robin Schedule.